Bill Drummond: 1970s: Illuminatus, Big in Japan, and Zoo

-1980s: A&R man & solo recording artist
+1980s: A&R & solo artist

 Drummond later took a job in the mainstream music business as an A&R consultant for the label WEA working with, amongst others, Strawberry Switchblade and Brilliant.
 In July 1986, on his 33 and a third birthday, Drummond repented his corporate involvement and resigned his job by way of a "ringingly quixotic press release": "I will be 33.5 (sic) years old in September, a time for a revolution in my life.
 There is a mountain to climb the hard way, and I want to see the world from the top..."
 (Note: Drummond's 1986 press release, quoted by Shaw in GQ magazine, April 1995) (In an interview in December 1990, Drummond recalled spending half a million pounds at WEA on the band Brilliant – for whom he envisioned massive worldwide success – only for them to completely flop.
 "At that point I thought 'What am I doing this for?' and I got out.")

-Drummond was "obviously very sharp," said WEA chairman Rob Dickens, "and he knew the business.
+Drummond was "obviously very sharp," said WEA chairman Rob Dickins, "and he knew the business.
 But he was too radical to be happy inside a corporate structure.
 He was better off working as an outsider."

 Later in the year, Drummond issued a solo album, The Man, a country/folk music recording, backed by Australian rock group The Triffids.
 The album was released on Creation Records and included the sardonic "Julian Cope Is Dead", where he outlined his fantasy of shooting the Teardrop Explodes frontman in the head, to ensure the band's early demise and subsequent legendary status.
 The song has commonly been seen as a reply to the Cope song "Bill Drummond Said".
 Drummond wrote and performed "The Manager", filmed by Bill Butt in which he lamented the state of the music industry and offered his services at £100 a time to help fix it; one of his complaints was about remixes: "songs have to be written, not layered".
 The spoken-word recording also appeared as a B-side, and on some compilations as "The Manager's Speech".

 The Man received positive reviews – including 4 stars from Q Magazine; and 5 from Sounds Magazine who called the album a "touching if idiosyncratic biographical statement".
 Drummond intended to focus on writing books once The Man had been issued but, as he recalled in 1990, "That only lasted three months, until I had an[other] idea for a record and got dragged back into it all".